Spyro the Dragon: Concept

 Spyro the Dragon was the second game developed by Insomniac Games, following the release of their first game, Disruptor, in December 1996.
 Although Disruptor was a commercial failure, its positive critical reception was enough to impress Universal Interactive Studios and encourage the team to continue with their next endeavor.

 The idea of a game about a dragon was introduced by Insomniac artist Craig Stitt, who suggested the concept out of his own interest in the mythical creature.
-Initially, the game's tone was far darker and more realistic; according to Insomniac's COO, John Fiorito, who joined the company in 1997 during Spyro's development, inspiration was taken in part from the film DragonHeart, and the game was initially "realistic and kind of dark and gritty" before it eventually took a more whimsical, light-hearted direction.
+Initially, the game's tone was far darker and more realistic; according to Insomniac's COO, John Fiorito, who joined the company in 1997 during Spyro's development, inspiration was taken in part from the film DragonHeart, and the game was initially "realistic and kind of dark and gritty".
+The original pitch was made under the title Lifespan, and would have involved the dragon defending its lair over thousands of years and experiencing nine different eras of human invaders.
+This would have included both union and confederacy attackers during the US Civil War; it would have been possible to "get them to fight each other".
+Lifespans gameplay would have alternated between that of a flight simulator and corridor shooter for interior and exterior areas.
+At the game's climax, a tenth era would have featured an alien invasion and would align the dragon with earth's forces to face the invaders in space.
+A revised pitch, then titled DragonSpan, increased the scope to twelve eras and had the dragon age and grow over the course of the game.
+The complete pitch documentation for both versions were donated to the Video Game History Foundation by Stitt in 2025.

 Mark Cerny, an executive at Universal Interactive Studios and the game's producer, advised that the team create a game with more mass market appeal, as the demographics of the PlayStation were decreasing and its selection of children's titles were greatly outnumbered by the Nintendo 64's.
+The game would eventually take a more whimsical, light-hearted direction.